Damien2417/SubnauticaBZMultiplayerMod/README.md

 Open solution in Visual Studio, right click on SubnauticaMod solution and do regenerate.
 It will regenerate project and execute regeneration.bat which setup the mod DLL, start the server and subnautica

-Start any game of subnautica, at the end of loading you'll be placed in the server
+Start any game of subnautica and enable multiplayer in mod options